Responsive image

 Deposit: $1,000

-Your Instructor: Ken Lee
+Your Instructor: Emily Allen

 Explore the Ansel Adams Wilderness

 The Sierra Nevada backcountry contains some of the world’s most breathtaking mountain scenery.
 It’s a landscape photographer’s paradise, but a roadless one, making it a challenge to access.
-Fortunately, our equine companions will do the heavy lifting on this expedition, carrying us and our gear into a particularly stunning section of the Sierra, the Ansel Adams Wilderness.
+Fortunately, our equine companions will do all the heavy lifting on this expedition, carrying us and our gear into a particularly stunning section of the Sierra, the Ansel Adams Wilderness.

 For Passionate Photographers

+Every aspect of our itinerary was created specifically with photographers in mind.
 Alpenglow, Golden Hour, Blue Hour…these are the conditions that produce portfolio images.
-That’s why we always reserve the best times of the day for image-making for photography.
-Meals, travel, and other activities happen after the good light is gone.
-Time, contemplation and repetition are also key ingredients of the recipe for compelling images - so our itinerary includes several layover days to allow us to explore deeper, refine compositions, and wait for the perfect conditions.
-Layovers also give us time to just soak in our surroundings and appreciate the unspoiled beauty of true wilderness.
+So we’ve reserved the best times of the day for image-making for photography.
+We’ve also included several layover days to allow us to explore deeper, refine compositions and wait for the perfect conditions.
+Layovers also give us time to rest, soak in our surroundings and appreciate the unspoiled beauty of true wilderness.

 Your Crew